 Lean in.
 Listen well.
 What I’m about to say is important.
-It’s one of the hard truths we don’t want to hear, like deep-fried chicken is unhealthy; it may be delicious and soul-satisfying, but a steady diet of it leads to a higher probability of health issues than baby kale salads.
+It’s one of the hard truths we don’t want to hear like deep-fried chicken is unhealthy; it may be delicious and soul-satisfying, but a steady diet of it fast-tracks you to the emergency room.
 Ok, here it is.
 Your employees are not your friends.
 I know, it sounds harsh, but let me explain.
 In order to retain good employees, you have to think differently.

 Best business practices require a framework of standards and expectations.
-An employee management time tracking system and employee handbooks are the accountability tools needed to protect profits and ultimately the business.
+An employee management time tracking system and employee handbooks are the accountability tools needed to protect profits and your employees.
 Then you are empowered to change the world.
 We wish you the best at it!

 Stay tuned and stay in touch by following us on Facebook.